MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ### Fields and tables that are automatically detected

 To help you get started, some fields and tables have been automatically detected for you.
-These are shown by dotted rectangles.
+They are shown by dotted rectangles.
 If you want your model to return those fields, you just have to click on them and validate the selection.

 ### Fields that are not detected automatically